 May be taken when an unusual level of job responsibility, such as being in sole control of a business for an extended time, or other unique learning opportunity is encountered which would warrant additional credit above that granted for SR390.
 The granting of more than 3 credits for one internship will be a rare occurrence.
-In some instances, when deemed appropriate by the department head and the College Coordinator, a second internship, which is entirely different than that pursued under SR390, may be taken.
+In some instances, when deemed appropriate by the department head and the College Coordinator or the Dean of College of Business, a second internship, which is entirely different than that pursued under SR390, may be taken.
 Prerequisite: SR390.